xionon/acclamation/README.md

 Acclamation
 ===========

 Acclamation is a web application designed to make retrospectives easier.
 Retros can be incredibly useful; but with large teams, retros can become tedios and inefficient.
-Instead of writing sticky notes and cramming around a white board to vote, Acclamation allows teams to substitute technology for tedium.
+Instead of writing sticky notes and cramming around a white board, Acclamation allows teams to substitute technology for tedium.

 Requirements
 ------------